 The BBC Travel Show in Florence!

 Hi, I’m Keith Wallace with the BBC.
-I’m going to be in your city for a few days working on a piece for The Travel Show in Florence.
+I’m working on a piece for the BBC Travel Show in Florence.
 How about taking me around the city?

 I thought about it for a second, then….Yes, sure!

 The starting point for The Travel Show’s piece on Florence was the Uffizi Gallery entrance fee hike.
 It’s one of the most important museums in Italy.
 Keith wanted to show that Florence has a lot more to offer than the Uffizi.
 You can visit other places that are just as beautiful without paying to get in.
 After all…Florence is an open-air museum!
 He asked me to take him to a couple of lesser-known places in town that are free.
 I immediately proposed the Oratory of Buonomini di San Martino and Cimitero delle Porte Sante, or The Sacred Doors Cemetery.

 The Confraternity of the Buonomini di San Martino was founded in 1441.
 It aimed to rescue “I poveri verghognosi”.
 They were the wealthy fallen in disgrace because of political conflict, economic upset, or other misfortunes.
 These people never asked publicly for charity because they were ashamed (vergognosi in Italian).
 The twelve brothers (the so-called Buonomini, “good men”) still help these kinds of people today.
 At that time they wore a black cape and red hat, as they are easily recognizable in the oratory’s frescoes.
 These frescoes were painted in the XIV century by Ghirlandaio, a great Renaissance painter and Michelangelo’s teacher, and his workshop.
 You want to see this amazing place, take a look at my Medieval Tour of Florence.